Verse-by-verse analysis and insights from the Authorized King James Version (KJV)

 Chapter Overview

-Titus 1 is a pastoral epistle chapter in the New Testament that explores themes of faith, worship, hope.
+Titus 1 is a pastoral epistle chapter in the New Testament that explores themes of faith, mercy, hope.
 Written during after Paul's first Roman imprisonment (c.
 62-64 CE), this chapter should be understood within its historical context: Cretan culture's negative reputation required special attention to Christian character.

 The chapter can be divided into several sections: